Comfort Your Gassy Baby

-Swallowing air and passing gas is a normal part of growing up.
+Swallowing air and passing gas is common in infancy.
 But excessive intestinal gas can make a young baby miserable.
-A mother of one of my gassy little patients describes these bloated episodes: “When my daughter is trying to pass gas, it is like a mother going through a difficult labor.”
-Try these ways of getting the air out.
+A mother of one of my gassy little patients describes these bloated episodes:

 - If breastfeeding, be sure baby’s lips form a good seal far back on the areola.

 - If bottle feeding, be sure baby’s lips are positioned on the wide base of the nipple, not just on the tip.

 - Tilt the bottle at a thirty-to-forty-degree angle while feeding so that air rises to the bottom of the bottle, or try collapsible formula bags.